ajiitkgp/Portfolio/README.md

 ### 2. Set Up Environment Variables

-You need to create a `.env.local` file with your email credentials.
+You need to create a `.env.local` file with your SendGrid credentials.

 **Option A: Copy from template**